 We all misperceive reality from time to time.
 Your perceptions may be wrong once or twice, but if you’re continually accused of misperception by the same person who also makes you feel crappy about yourself, chances are they’re gaslighting you.

-The best way to break free from this emotional abuse is talking to other people.
+The best way to break free from this emotional abuse is to talk to other people.
 Once you find other people who also agree with your version of reality, the gaslighter’s grip on you will loosen.

 Another more direct way is to deny the accusations of a gaslighter with solid facts.
 They might dismiss your perceptions and feelings, but they can’t dismiss facts.